Writing a Module

 ], metrics);

-registerStatsHandlers({ nats, moduleName: 'ping', startTime: moduleStartTime, metrics });
+registerStatsHandlers({ nats, moduleName: 'ping', startTime: moduleStartTime, version: moduleVersion, metrics });

 log.info('ping module ready', { producer: 'ping' });